-F. Vacation days should be scheduled on anticipated "slack" time in a manner that does not interfere with the functions and services of the office.
+F. Vacation days should be scheduled at an anticipated "slack" time in a manner that does not interfere with the functions and services of the office.
 The supervisor shall review all vacation leave requests and shall forward the request and the supervisor's recommendation to Human Resources.

-G. Vacation days are to be taken in half or whole day increments according to their normal hours worked each day.
-(6.5 hours, 7,8,10 etc) AMENDED DECEMBER 29, 2020
+G. Vacation days are to be taken in half or whole day increments according to their normal hours worked each day (6.5 hours, 7, 8, 10 etc.).
+Employees are allowed to rollover 40, 35, or 32.5 hours of vacation time to the next calendar year based on their work schedule.
+AMENDED DECEMBER 29, 2020